loongarchlinux/loongarchlinux.github.io/README.md

 # README

-This branch maintains the resuful api server side
+This branch is the implementation of the Reseful interface on the server side of the website.